 What To Eat And Drink At A British Royal Themed Party

 Royalty parties would not be complete without some royal themed food to match.
 So here are some typically British foods to serve at your royal themed event.
-Whether you are having a
+Whether you want to make these or shop for these, they are all perfectly regal.

-- Coronation Chicken sandwiches – a recipe that was created specifically for the Queen’s coronation in 1953
+- Coronation Chicken sandwiches – a recipe that was created specifically for Queen Elizabeth’s coronation

 - Cucumber sandwiches – a staple of a British summer garden party